 - Seek professional help for any serious behavior problems

-It is important to do these so that your dog does not develop any anxieties or link his anxieties with the new baby’s arrival!
+It is essential to do these so that your dog does not develop any anxieties or link his concerns with the new baby’s arrival!
 Make it a positive sibling relationship instead, not a jealous or envious one!

-Another very important thing to do is to keep the daily routine walk and leadership consistent, when it comes to your relationship with your dog!
+Another crucial thing to do is to keep the daily routine walk and leadership consistent when it comes to your relationship with your dog!

 We will take you through some additional chronological steps, down below:

 Before the baby arrives

 Nine months is a significant period to prepare every detail about your new life!
 You can work on any issue or habits and become the pack leader you always had in mind!
 Additionally, it is never wrong to get a professional dog trainer to help you in getting there!

 Do not forget to do a thorough Dog health check for your pet.
 Make sure there are no infections or other health problems present before bringing your baby home!

 Beware of your energy during these times!
 As your body is experiencing changes, so will your energy show!
 Keep this in mind and check out your emotions, whether that be anxiety, excitement, or worry!
 Your dog will project and mirror your energy!